vwkd/reset.css/README.md

 </svg>
 ```

-beware: as of Nov 2020, the `d: path("..")` syntax isn't yet in the spec and only supported by Chrome, see this invalid [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1134976)
+beware: as of Nov 2020, the `d: path("..")` syntax isn't yet in the SVG spec and only supported by Chrome, see SVG spec [#374](https://github.com/w3c/svgwg/pull/374) and invalid Chromium bug [1134976](https://bugs.chromium.org/p/chromium/issues/detail?id=1134976).